grahfmusic/online-christmas-list/README.md

 Welcome to the **Christmas Invitation Management Tool**!
 This web application is designed to help manage the guest list for our upcoming holiday celebration.
 It provides an intuitive interface to add, edit, and organize guest information efficiently.

+### Why This Tool Was Created

+The company I work for needed a quick, centralised tool that could be used repeatedly on our internal servers to easily generate PDFs, spreadsheets, or CSV files for the yearly Christmas party attendee list.
+Some employees, not being technical, struggled with version control, leading to a confusing mess of attendee lists.
+It became increasingly difficult to determine which version was accurate.
+To resolve this issue for all future events, this tool was created in just an hour, ensuring a straightforward and efficient solution.

 ![screenshot](scnshot.png?raw=true "screenshot")

 ## Table of Contents